chrivand/amp-mssp-events-to-snow/README.md

 5. Click on **UPDATE** and fill in the CTR (SecureX threat response) keys.

-6. You will also need to set an [outbound REST web service in ServiceNow](https://docs.servicenow.com/bundle/paris-application-development/page/integrate/outbound-rest/concept/c_OutboundRESTWebService.html).
-This can be done using the 2 extra **incident work notes** that have been added by the second workflow.
-The second ServiceNow incident worknote will contain a JSON object (shown below) that needs to be send as request body to SecureX using a REST POST method.
-The needed relative URL path for this is put in the third  ServiceNow worknote.
-You will need to create an OAuth profile using the SecureX API credentials that you have created earlier.
-The JSON object as shown below is just missing the `snow-incident-id` which will be added by a ServiceNow script before the POST request is sent.
+6. You will also need to set an [outbound REST web service in ServiceNow](https://docs.servicenow.com/bundle/paris-application-development/page/integrate/outbound-rest/concept/c_OutboundRESTWebService.html) and a [Advanced Business Rule in ServiceNow](https://docs.servicenow.com/bundle/paris-application-development/page/script/business-rules/concept/c_BusinessRules.html).
+This can be done using the extra **incident work note** that have been added by the second workflow.
+The second ServiceNow incident worknote will contain a relative URL that needs to be send as outbound REST request to SecureX using a REST POST method.
+The needed relative URL path for this is put in this second ServiceNow worknote.
+You will need to create an [OAuth profile](https://docs.servicenow.com/bundle/paris-application-development/page/integrate/outbound-rest/concept/c_OAuth2ProfileTutorialGoogle.html) using the SecureX API credentials that you have created earlier.
+The JSON object as shown below is embeddedin the URL and will be able to be used when the ServiceNow incident is closed.

 ```
 {
   "observable_type": "file_path",
   "observable_value": {
-    "snow-incident-id": "<add-snow-id-on-return>",
+    "servicenow-incident-id": "WILL-CONTAIN-SYS-ID",
     "amp-connector-guid": "WILL-CONTAIN-AMP-GUID",
     "amp-group-guid": "WILL-CONTAIN-AMP-GROUP-GUID",
     "securex-incident-id": "WILL-CONTAIN-SECUREX-ID",